Home » Timber Frame Construction Details » Timber Frame Joints » Timber Frame Knee Brace with Centered Tenon

-If your timbers are planed then this type of joint is easier to cut.
+If your timbers are planned, this type of joint is more straightforward to cut.

 With planed timbers the surface that the mortise housing is cut into is flat and 90° to the adjacent faces.
 The router can be set to the correct depth and it will work if you are accurate with your layout.